 The third level of reading is called analytical reading, which goes deeper than inspectional reading.
 If your goal in reading is entertainment or acquiring information, analytical reading is not necessary.
 However, if you are reading to improve understanding, analytical reading is entirely necessary.

 It is both a more complex and a more systematic activity than either of the two levels of reading discussed so far. … Analytical reading is thorough reading, complete reading, or good reading— the best reading you can do.
 If inspectional reading is the best and most complete reading that is possible given a limited time, then analytical reading is the best and most complete reading that is possible given unlimited time.
 The analytical reader must ask many, and organized, questions of what he is reading. … [A]nalytical reading is always intensely active.
 On this level of reading, the reader grasps a book— the metaphor is apt— and works at it until the book becomes his own.

 Francis Bacon remarked “some books are to be tasted, others to be swallowed, and some few to be chewed and digested.”
 Think of analytical reading as chewing and digesting.

-The fourth, and highest, level of reading is syntopical reading.
+The fourth and most difficult level of reading is syntopical reading.

 It is the most complex and systematic type of reading of all.
 It makes very heavy demands on the reader, even if the materials he is reading are themselves relatively easy and unsophisticated.
 Another name for this level might be comparative reading.
 When reading syntopically, the reader reads many books, not just one, and places them in relation to one another and to a subject about which they all revolve.
 But mere comparison of texts is not enough. … With the help of the books read, the syntopical reader is able to construct an analysis of the subject that may not be in any of the books.
 It is obvious, therefore, that syntopical reading is the most active and effortful kind of reading.